Gladiator Cone Shell, Conus gladiator

 Gladiator Cone, Conus gladiator. hell collected off the beach in the greater Los Cabos area, Baja California Sur, March 2011.
 Size: 4.1 cm (1.6 inches) x 2.5 cm (1.0 inch).

-The Gladiator Cone, Conus gladiator (Broderip, 1833), is a gastropod mollusk that is a member of the Conidae Family of Cones.
-They are known in Mexico as cono gladiador.
-The shell has a low spire and a top with some coronation at the shoulder.
-The shell is brown, with darker, fine, revolving lines, a white body band, and white blotches with a white aperture with brown showing through.
-They are covered with a thick and rough dark brown periostracum, almost to the point of being “hairy”.
+Description: The Gladiator Cone shell is cone-shaped, with a low spire, and minor coronation at the shoulder.
+The shell’s exterior is brown, with darker, fine, revolving lines, a white body band, and white blotches.
+The aperture is white, with brown showing through.
+Their dark brown periostracum is thick and rough, almost to the point of being “hairy”.
 Gladiator Cones reach a maximum of 4.8 cm (1.9 inches) in length and 2.9 cm (1.2 inches) in height.

-Synonyms include Conus cibielii, Conus evelynae, Conus gloynei, and Gladiconus gladiator.
+Synonyms: Conus (Monteiroconus) gladiator, Conus cibielii, Conus evelynae, Conus gloynei, and Gladiconus gladiator.